Offered through UNH Cooperative Extension, the 4-H Teen Conference has been held for 37 years.

 Summer Interns are exposed to the Computer Science, Electrical Engineering, and Computer Engineering disciplines offered by the University of New Hampshire.
 Interns also visit numerous high-tech corporations, meet experienced engineers, explore career opportunities, work one-on-one with UNH-IOL engineers, and problem solve in new technologies.

-A two-week residential program held at the Shoals Marine Lab on Appledore Island off the coast of Portsmouth, NH for students who have completed grades 10 -12.
+A two-week residential course held at the Shoals Marine Lab on Appledore Island off the coast of Portsmouth, NH for students who have completed grades 10 -12.

 Marine Environmental Science will focus on coastal marine habitats, with an emphasis on issues as they relate to global habitats and concerns.
 Laboratory exercises and field work will include explorations along Appledore's rocky intertidal zone, and excursions to neighboring islands to observe harbor seal and seabird colonies.
 Offshore cruises will include oceanographic sampling exercises and field trips to seabird and whale foraging grounds.

 Lectures and discussions will expose students to topics ranging from fishes to fisheries, seaweeds to lobsters, and plankton to whales.
 Fundamental scientific research methods and equipment will be introduced, and each student will have the opportunity to be involved in group research projects.

 Students earn 3 college credits.
 Prerequisites: Two year-long high school courses in science.

 Project SMART (science-related institute)

 Camp Type: Overnight Camp Camp Length: 4 weeks Ages: High school students Gender: Co-Ed